gzd2032/dsn_api/README.md

 ## Running the server

-In the mail directory, make sure you are working using your created virtual environment.
+The server requires the following environment variable:

+DATABASE_URL=(postgres server information)

-To run the server, execute:
+To run the server, execute the following command in the main directory:

 ```bash
 export FLASK_APP=app.py